 “What about autism?”

-That question provoked in me burning anger, a determination to prove there was nothing wrong with my baby.
+That question provoked in me burning anger, and a determination to prove there was nothing wrong with my baby.
 I immediately projected this feeling onto myself as a parent: I must be failing my son.
 In my ignorance, my first thoughts were autism=broken.

 I begrudgingly made an appointment with a pediatrician, certain when we entered the office, they would be angry at us for wasting their time with such nonsense.
 We filled in all the checklists, brought information from care providers, and I was honest, for the first time, about the struggles my little guy was having.
-Until that time, I had filled my head with the notion that my baby was fine, that he would do things in his own good time, and no one had the right to decide there was something wrong with him.
+Until that time, I had filled my head with the notion that my baby was fine, that he would do things in his own good time, and that no one had the right to decide there was something wrong with him.
 I was still assuming autism meant broken.
 Imagine my surprise when we left that appointment with a referral for an Autism Spectrum Disorder (ASD) assessment.

 That very day, I opened my mind and dug into learning everything about autism.
 I have always believed that knowledge is power, and I was going to read everything I could.
 But anyone who has been on a similar journey will understand how completely overwhelming it is just to Google autism.
 Where do I begin?
 What is credible?
 What do half of these acronyms even mean?
 So many therapy options, new things to learn, medications to consider, and the opinions!
 Everyone had something to say.
 I wanted to look for people who had been through this before.
 I started searching for the parents.

 In the year leading up to our ASD assessment, we attended health screenings and completed endless amounts of paperwork.
-On the first day of our assessment, I remember feeling like we were in a movie, standing behind one-way glass watching a therapist try to engage our son, it was surreal.
+On the first day of our assessment, I remember feeling like we were in a movie, standing behind the one-way glass watching a therapist try to engage our son, it was surreal.
 At the end of the second day, we sat at a table with the assessment team.
 I will never forget the feeling in that room.
 I was excited; I thought they would tell us what we need to know to understand my baby so that I could be a better parent to him.
 Instead, we were greeted with sorrow.
-A deep sense of grief and apology from our team about this diagnosis that would now “follow him for the rest of his life”.
+A deep sense of grief and apology from our team about this diagnosis would now “follow him for the rest of his life”.
 We left that day with a huge binder full of more information to digest, a diagnosis, but no answers.
 I was numb.

 Finding my Tribe